taltechnlp/est-asr-pipeline/README.md

 ## Installation

 The project uses Nextflow which depends mainly on Java.
 Both should be installed locally.
-Nextflow 22.10.x or earlier has to be used, newer versions will not work at the moment!
+Nextflow 23.0.0 or later is required as this project uses DSL v2.

 The pre-built model, scripts and Kaldi tookit is consumed via Docker and so Docker also needs to be installed.